 - FDI Inflow:

-The top income tax rate is 40 percent.
-The government lowered the corporate rate to 25.5 percent, but local taxes and an enterprise tax can increase that significantly.
+The top personal income tax rate is 40.8 percent.
+The top corporate rate is 23.9 percent, which local taxes and an enterprise tax can increase significantly.
 Other taxes include a value-added tax and an estate tax.
-The overall tax burden equals 28.8 percent of total domestic income.
-Government spending is 42.8 percent of GDP, with budget deficits hovering around 10 percent of GDP.
+The overall tax burden equals 30.3 percent of total domestic income.
+Government spending amounts to 42.3 percent of GDP, and budget deficits are around 8 percent of GDP.
 Public debt is over twice the size of the economy.

-With no minimum capital required, business formation takes less than 10 procedures.
-However, dynamic entrepreneurial growth is discouraged by lingering regulatory rigidities, including burdensome licensing requirements.
-A propensity for lifetime employment guarantees and seniority-based wages hurts productivity and impedes the development of a more flexible labor market.
+With no minimum capital required, business formation takes less than 10 procedures, but dynamic entrepreneurial growth is discouraged by lingering regulatory rigidities.
+A propensity for lifetime-employment guarantees and seniority-based wages hurts productivity and impedes development of a more flexible labor market.
 A government effort to scale back institutionalized farm subsidies has encountered stiff political resistance.